-Earlier this year, Johnie Gall — MiiR ambassador, photographer, writer, and globe-trotter — outlined 10 ways to practice sustainability while traveling.
+Earlier this year, Johnie Gall — photographer, writer, and globe-trotter — outlined 10 ways to practice sustainability while traveling.
 In today's Weekend Agenda, Johnie furthers her reflection and considers practical ways we can practice Plastic Free July principles all year round.

 Every morning, I go to Dunkin’ Donuts and order a black iced coffee.
 “In the 20-ounce refill mug?” the drive-thru attendant asks.
 As admittedly embarrassing as it can be to have a fast-food restaurant recognize your order, there’s something that bothers me a lot more: I’m the only one in line with a reusable cup.
 And, if I’m being totally honest here, even I forget to bring it sometimes.

-Last year, I spent four months on the road working with various non-profits and community leaders on the frontlines of the plastic pollution epidemic to learn more about the obstacles they face and progress they’re making.
+Pre-COVID, I spent four months on the road working with various non-profits and community leaders on the frontlines of the plastic pollution epidemic to learn more about the obstacles they face and progress they’re making.
 My takeaway from that time is this: Plastic is not the enemy.
 It’s not a problem swirling on a convenient “trash island” half a world away.
 It’s a people problem that exists in every corner of the planet, and not one of us is absolved from contributing to it.

-Earlier this year, the nonprofit 5 Gyres went to Indonesia as part of the citizen-science-led leg of their ongoing Global Estimate of Marine Plastic Pollution, and among the obvious culprits like food packaging and water bottles, they found belts, plastic clips, zipper tape, and a mariners coat.
+Before travel was halted, the nonprofit 5 Gyres went to Indonesia as part of the citizen-science-led leg of their ongoing Global Estimate of Marine Plastic Pollution, and among the obvious culprits like food packaging and water bottles, they found belts, plastic clips, zipper tape, and a mariners coat.
 They also found the ghost of a “100-percent” cotton T-shirt: a synthetic size tag and grey synthetic thread that was used to sew the shirt together.
 The cotton from this seemingly biodegradable shirt was gone, but the plastic remained.